MicrosoftDocs/windows-ai-docs/docs/custom-operators.md

 |------|-------------|
 | [MLOperatorEdgeDescription](custom-operators/MLOperatorEdgeDescription.md) | Specifies the properties of an input or output edge of an operator. |

-### IMLOperatorKernelContext interface

-Provides information about an operator's usage while kernels are being computed.

 #### GetInputTensor method

 Gets the input tensor of the operator at the specified index.
 This sets the tensor to **nullptr** for optional inputs which do not exist.
 Returns an error if the input at the specified index is not a tensor.